amati/gatsby-source-strapi/README.md

     options: {
       apiURL: `http://localhost:1337`,
       queryLimit: 1000, // Default to 100
+      isDraftView: true, // if you want to crawl including draft docs. set true (default: false)
       contentTypes: [`article`, `user`],
       //default data for content type, if response is 404
       contentTypesDefaultData: {